GerardWorks/GAProject1TicTacToe/readme.md

 - Create custom GIFs for the game to make it more visually engaging.
 - Look into adding sound effects.
 - Game login with facebook account.
 To play against your friends
+- ~~Larger grid sizes will have different rules to win, instead of requiring to win an entire row or column, 3 or 4 in a row will win them the game.~~ Completed